Last updated: June 3, 2026

 What is the best way to own a racehorse if you want to minimize losses?

-The most effective financial structure combines three elements: enter through a claiming horse rather than a yearling (race-ready immediately, lower carrying costs before first purse), work with a trainer who has a strong record with freshly claimed horses (Equibase tracks this data specifically), and structure your operation to qualify for active owner tax treatment.
-A claiming horse that costs $20,000, earns $16,000 in purse money in an average year, and generates $6,667 in depreciation effectively costs $17,333 in a 32% tax bracket — significantly more manageable than the gross loss suggests.
+The most effective financial structure combines three elements: enter through a claiming horse rather than a yearling (race-ready immediately, lower carrying costs before first purse), work with a trainer who has a strong record with freshly claimed horses (Equibase tracks this data at equibase.com), and structure your operation to qualify for active owner tax treatment.
+A claiming horse that costs $20,000, earns $16,000 in purse money in an average year, and generates $6,667 in annual depreciation effectively costs $17,333 in a 32% tax bracket — significantly more manageable than the gross loss suggests.

 About Miles Henry